jbussemaker/OpenTurbofanArchitecting/README.md

 ## Engine Cycle Analysis Structure

-Engine cycle analysis problem are define based on a design point and zero or more off-design points.
+Engine cycle analysis problem are defined based on a design point and zero or more off-design points.
 Each of these points define operating conditions such as Mach number and altitude, and requirements like required thrust and bleed and/or power offtakes.
 The design point is first solved by sizing the cross-sectional areas of all flow stations and balancing the engine such that the required thrust is produced.
 Then, the off-design points are synchronized with the